One topic at a time

 You should have a basic working knowledge of object-oriented PHP and MySQL.
-If you are new to PHP, we recommend the tutorial at Codecademy.
+If you're new to PHP, we recommend Sitepoint.
 Since the project assumes that a designer has already done all of our HTML and CSS, there will be very little, if any, frontend work.

 Each lesson includes a screencast and a written tutorial.
 They follow each other very closely, and in general, share all the same information.
 Lessons move through the project in a linear fashion, putting most of the advanced topics further down the track.

 Getting the source code

 The source code for every lesson is on Github.
 Each lesson contains a link to its respective subdirectory in the repository.
 Lessons are subdivided into "begin" and "end" states, where the "begin" directory is the state of the code before the lesson begins, and the "end" is how it should look when the lesson is complete.

 For example, if you're working on Lesson 11, you'll want to go to the "Lesson-11-begin" directory, run "composer install" and follow the tutorial.
 If you get stuck, or if you want to compare your work to the final outcome, go to the directory "Lesson-11-end".